Derrick Burgess

-Derrick Lee Burgess (born August 12, 1978) is a former American football defensive end who played in the National Football League (NFL) for 10 seasons, primarily with the Philadelphia Eagles and Oakland Raiders.
-He was selected by the Eagles in the third round of the 2001 NFL Draft where he spent four seasons before joining Oakland.
+Derrick Lee Burgess (born August 12, 1978) is an American former professional football player who was a defensive end in the National Football League (NFL) for 10 seasons, primarily with the Philadelphia Eagles and Oakland Raiders.
+He was selected by the Eagles in the third round of the 2001 NFL draft where he spent four seasons before joining Oakland.
 During his four seasons with the Raiders, he twice received Pro Bowl honors and led the league in sacks in 2005.
 After one season with the New England Patriots, Burgess rejoined the Eagles for his final season in 2010.

-Early years
+Early life

 Burgess attended Eleanor Roosevelt High School in Greenbelt, Maryland, where he played football and basketball.
 As a senior, Burgess recorded 102 tackles and four sacks and was an all-state selection at outside linebacker.

 College career

 After graduating from high school, Burgess attended the University of Mississippi, where he led his team as a senior in 2000 with 9.5 sacks.
 He was also named to the first-team All-SEC that season.